 Nature Notebooking In Our Home

-It can be hard to fit nature notebooking in with all the other content that we have to cover in our homeschools from day to day.
+It can be hard to fit nature studies in with all the other content that we have to cover in our homeschool from day to day.
 In our home, I assign nature study notebooks one day a week in. place of daily copywork.
 I put it on their homeschool checklists as a visual reminder to them.
 This relieves us from adding another subject by replacing it with a subject we are already doing.
 Additionally, kids look forward to the nature notebooking day when they can get a day off from copywork.

 A Simple Format for a Nature Notebook